-8. Indulge in Worldly Dishes at Hanako Japanese Cuisine
+8. Indulge in Worldly Dishes at Hanako Sushi and Thai Cuisine

-If you would like to try something different for a change, skip the all-American local food scene and sit down to a meal featuring traditional and modern Japanese dishes at Hanako Japanese Cuisine in Lakewood.
+If you would like to try something different for a change, skip the all-American local food scene and sit down to a meal featuring traditional and modern Japanese dishes at Hanako Sushi and Thai Cuisine in Lakewood.

 Walk into a homely atmosphere and be served by friendly and professional staff who will cater to your unique taste.

 The menu features many options, including ramen, rolls, chicken teriyaki, shrimp fried rice, and tempura plates.
 A sushi bar is also available, and the extensive drink menu includes a variety of beers, wines, and sake.

 9. Enjoy Art in an Outdoor Setting at the Cerritos Sculpture Garden

 Situated in nearby Cerritos, the Cerritos Sculpture Garden is the perfect place to see local art and enjoy an afternoon in a lush, outdoor environment.

 This attraction was gifted to the community as a 50th-anniversary gift.
 The first sculptures placed in this stunning setting were dedicated to the Cerritos Air Disaster.
 Also on site are a variety of other sculptures, including the Statue of Freedom, Mirage, and The Elements.

 As you walk through the garden, you’ll enjoy a peaceful, natural environment surrounded by trees and stone walls.

 Del Valle Park in Lakewood is another one of the city’s beautiful parks where you can go to enjoy beautiful scenery and quiet surroundings in a natural setting.